laxmimerit/agentic-rag-with-langchain-and-langgraph/05. Doclings- Documents Loader for RAG/enriched_content.md

 Our revenue by user geography is geographically apportioned based on our estimation of the geographic location of our users when they perform a revenue-generating activity.
 This allocation differs from our revenue disaggregated by geography disclosure in our condensed consolidated financial statements where revenue is geographically apportioned based on the addresses of our customers.

 Extracted Image Description:
-The image features a bar chart presenting "Advertising Revenue by User Geography" in millions of dollars.
-The data spans multiple quarters, specifically from Q3'22 to Q3'24.
-Each bar represents total revenue for the corresponding quarter, with distinct color segments indicating revenue contributions from four geographical regions: US & Canada (darkest shade), Europe (dark shade), Asia-Pacific (light shade), and Rest of World (lightest shade).
+The image features a bar graph titled "Advertising Revenue by User Geography" presented in millions, alongside the logo of Meta.
+The graph details quarterly advertising revenue across different user geographies from Q3'22 through Q3'24.
+Each bar represents total revenue for a specific quarter, segmented into four regions:

+1. **US & Canada** (darkest shade)
+2. **Europe** (slightly lighter shade)
+3. **Asia-Pacific** (light gray)
+4. **Rest of World** (lightest shade)

-The total revenue figures for each quarter are as follows:
+The total revenue for each quarter is displayed at the top of each bar:

-- Q3'22: $27,237 million
+- **Q3'22**: $27,237 million
-- Q4'22: $31,254 million
+- **Q4'22**: $31,254 million
-- Q1'23: $28,101 million
+- **Q1'23**: $28,101 million
-- Q2'23: $31,498 million
+- **Q2'23**: $31,498 million
-- Q3'23: $33,643 million
+- **Q3'23**: $33,643 million
-- Q4'23: $38,706 million
+- **Q4'23**: $38,706 million
-- Q1'24: $35,635 million
+- **Q1'24**: $35,635 million
-- Q2'24: $38,329 million
+- **Q2'24**: $38,329 million
-- Q3'24: $39,885 million
+- **Q3'24**: $39,885 million

-The individual revenue contributions by region are broken down as follows:
-- **Q3'22:** US & Canada: $12,766 million, Europe: $5,707 million, Asia-Pacific: $5,717 million, Rest of World: $3,047 million.
-- **Q4'22:** US & Canada: $15,005 million, Europe: $6,904 million, Asia-Pacific: $5,968 million, Rest of World: $3,377 million.
-- **Q1'23:** US & Canada: $12,710 million, Europe: $6,269 million, Asia-Pacific: $5,893 million, Rest of World: $3,229 million.
-- **Q2'23:** US & Canada: $14,131 million, Europe: $7,268 million, Asia-Pacific: $6,435 million, Rest of World: $3,664 million.
-- **Q3'23:** US & Canada: $17,784 million, Europe: $7,721 million, Asia-Pacific: $6,829 million, Rest of World: $4,137 million.
-- **Q4'23:** US & Canada: $19,159 million, Europe: $9,135 million, Asia-Pacific: $8,327 million, Rest of World: $4,447 million.
-- **Q1'24:** US & Canada: $15,451 million, Europe: $8,327 million, Asia-Pacific: $7,338 million, Rest of World: $4,519 million.
-- **Q2'24:** US & Canada: $17,389 million, Europe: $9,358 million, Asia-Pacific: $7,721 million, Rest of World: $4,880 million.
-- **Q3'24:** US & Canada: $17,389 million, Europe: $9,358 million, Asia-Pacific: $7,721 million, Rest of World: $4,880 million.

-The chart visually demonstrates trends in advertising revenue over time and highlights the geographic distribution of that revenue.
-The graph is labeled clearly, and there is consistency in color coding across quarters for easier comparison.
-The logo of "Meta" is displayed in the top left corner, reinforcing the company's branding.
+The values for each region within the corresponding bars are also presented, showing variations in contribution to total revenue over time.
+For instance, in Q3'24, US & Canada earned $17,389 million while Asia-Pacific accounted for $9,358 million.
+The graph effectively illustrates trends in revenue generation across user geographies, indicating overall growth in advertising revenue over the quarters.

 ## Revenue by User Geography